KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 #### `os.listdir()`, TIL Dictionary, and Python Standard Library

-I later came across KhanhIceTea's [implementation](https://github.com/khanhicetea/today-i-learned/), which is the approach I finally settled on.
+I later came across KhanhIceTea's [TIL implementation](https://github.com/khanhicetea/today-i-learned/), which is the approach I finally settled on.
 KhanhIceTea's implementation uses `os.listdir()` to iterate through the directories and files, instead of `os.walk()`.

 KhanhIceTea using `os.listdir()` to create and sort a list of categories and iterate their TIL files